Financial-Times/o-colors/MIGRATION.md

 +background-color: oColorsByUsecase('page', 'background');
 ```

-Not `all` is no longer a valid property when getting a usecase.
+Note `all` is no longer a valid property when getting a usecase.
 Instead use one of 'text', 'background', 'border', or 'outline'.
 ```diff
 -color: oColorsGetUseCase('page', 'all');
 +color: oColorsByUsecase('page', 'text');